Reinforz/platform-status-blog/README.md

 Finally, commit and push all your changes and observe the GitHub action running in GitHub.
 It should run and end successfully.

 ## Conclusion
 Thank you for reading!
-If you have any questions or face any problems while doing the steps written in this blog, don't hesitate to comment down below.
+The github repository for containing the blog is: https://github.com/Reinforz/platform-status-blog If you have any questions or face any problems while doing the steps written in this blog, don't hesitate to comment down below.
 Also, check out our website at [reinforz.ai](https://www.reinforz.ai/).

 <div style="text-align: right; font-style: italic">
 Written by <a href="https://github.com/imoxto">Rafid Hamid</a>